a-nikolaev/wanderers/README.markdown

 ## Wanderers

-Open world roguelike.
-Currently, at an early development stage.
+An open world roguelike.
+Currently, at a rather early development stage.
 Nevertheless, many characteristic features of the game are already implemented, and it is playable.

 [![](http://i.imgur.com/S8syczzs.png)](http://i.imgur.com/S8syczz.png)